PydPiper/viks_SoftwareGuide/source/python/lib_django.rst

 Setting Up Static Files
 -----------------------
 Django uses a folder name ``static`` to look for any static files you may have within your project.
-These can be HTML code blocks used for your ``base.html``, images, etc. Here are the steps in setting it up:
+These can be CSS code blocks used for your ``base.html``, images, etc. Here are the steps in setting it up:

 1.)
 Create a ``static`` folder within your project and for this example let's create a subfolder images with a image file